Description

 'The Maximum Drawdown Duration is an extension of the Maximum Drawdown.
 However, this metric does not explain the drawdown in dollars or percentages, rather in days, weeks, or months.
 It is the length of time the account was in the Max Drawdown.
 A Max Drawdown measures a retrenchment from when an equity curve reaches a new high.
 It’s the maximum an account lost during that retrenchment.
 This method is applied because a valley can’t be measured until a new high occurs.
 Once the new high is reached, the percentage change from the old high to the bottom of the largest trough is recorded.'

-• Looking at the maximum days under water of 707 days in the last 5 years of Invesco WilderHill Clean Energy ETF, we see it is relatively higher, thus worse in comparison to the benchmark SPY (480 days)
+• Looking at the maximum time in days below previous high water mark of 1256 days in the last 5 years of Invesco WilderHill Clean Energy ETF, we see it is relatively larger, thus worse in comparison to the benchmark SPY (488 days)

-• During the last 3 years, the maximum time in days below previous high water mark is 707 days, which is larger, thus worse than the value of 480 days from the benchmark.
+• Compared with SPY (87 days) in the period of the last 3 years, the maximum time in days below previous high water mark of 751 days is larger, thus worse.

 AveDuration: